 Besides preparing youth for potential careers in computer science, these skills will help students in practically every field they pursue after graduation, said Jim Stanton, executive director of MassCAN, a nonprofit that promotes computer science in Massachusetts schools.

 Fields such as health care, transportation and finance are guided by computer-driven software, Stanton said.
-"The more people who know about the software programs that manage their disciplines, the better they can help computer scientists to design them to fit their needs," he said.

 Half of all jobs in science, technology, engineering and math require some form of computing expertise, according to U.S. Bureau of Labor statistics from 2010.